 - Do complex tasks and processes complete in a reasonable amount of time?

-These are the questions that the business users care about.
+These are the questions that business organizations as a whole often care about.

-In the world of IT, however, the topic of user experience is often discussed in rather technical terms.
-On top of that, there is no such thing as a single point of contact in any larger IT organization for all the systems that make up the service that users have to interact with.
-Case in point - there is a network team (maybe even split in between local area networks, wide area networks, and wireless technologies), there is a server virtualization team, there is a storage team, there is a PC support team, various application teams, and we can think of many other silos.
+In the world of IT, however, the topic of end-user experience is often discussed in rather technical terms.
+On top of that, there's no such thing as a single point of contact for all the systems within a larger IT structure.
+For example: There is a network team (maybe even split in between local-area networks, wide-area networks, and wireless technologies), there is a server virtualization team, there is a storage team, there is a PC support team, and various application teams, plus many other silos.

 The desktop or PC support teams… oh, wait — many of them don't have a monitoring system, so they are basically guessing and asking users to reboot the system, reset the windows profile, or blame it on the network.
-Before I get a ton of hate mail on the subject - it's really hard to provide end-user support because we don't typically have the tools to see what the user is really doing (and users are notoriously bad in terms of accurately describing the symptoms they are seeing.)
+Before I get a ton of hate mail on the subject, though, it's really hard to provide end-user support because we don't typically have the tools to see what the user is really doing (and users are notoriously bad in terms of accurately describing the symptoms they are seeing).

-Then there's application monitoring, which is the art and science of base lining and measuring specific transaction execution times on complex applications such as ERP systems or electronic medical records applications.
-This is very useful to see if a configuration change or systems upgrade has a systemic impact, but beyond the actual timing of events, there is little visibility into the root cause of things (is it the server, the efficiency of the code itself, the load on the database, etc.?)
+Then there's application monitoring, which is the art and science of determing a baseline and measuring specific transaction execution times on complex applications such as ERP systems or electronic medical records applications.
+This is very useful to see if a configuration change or systems upgrade has a systemic impact, but beyond the actual timing of events, there is little visibility into the root cause of things.
+(Is it the server, the efficiency of the code itself, the load on the database, etc.?)

-What all this leads to is that a user may experience performance degradation that impacts their quality of work (or worse, their ability to do any meaningful work) and each silo is then looking at their specific dashboards and monitoring tools just to raise their hands and shout "it's not me!"
-That is hardly end-to-end, but just a justification to carry on and leave the users to fight for themselves.
+What all this leads to is that users may experience performance degradation that impacts their quality of work (or worse, their ability to do any meaningful work), and each silo is then looking at their specific dashboards and monitoring tools just to raise their hands and shout "It's not me!"
+That is hardly end-to-end, but just a justification to carry on and leave the users to fend for themselves.

-Most well-run IT organizations actually have a pretty good handle at their operational areas and can quickly spot and remediate any infrastructure problems.
-However, the vast majority of challenges that impact the users directly and that don't lead to a flat out system outage is simply that users and their systems compete for resources with each other.
-This is especially true in the age of server based computing and VDI.
+Most well-run IT organizations actually have a pretty good handle on their operational areas and can quickly spot and remediate any infrastructure problems.
+However, the vast majority of challenges that impact users directly but don't lead to a flat out system outage have to do with competing for resources.
+This is especially true in the age of server-based computing and VDI.
 One user is doing something busy and all other users who happen to have their applications or desktops hosted on the same physical device will suffer as a result.
-This is exacerbated by the desire to keep cost in check and many VDI and application hosting environments are sized with very little room to spare for flare-ups in user demand.
+This is exacerbated by the desire to keep costs in check by sizing VDI and application hosting environments with very little room to spare for flare-ups in user demand.

-This is exactly why it is so important to have a monitoring solution that has deep insights into the operating system of the server, virtual server, desktop, VDI image, end-point, PC, laptop, etc. and can actually discern what is going on, which applications are running, crashing, misbehaving, consuming resources, etc. Only a comprehensive, holistic monitoring technology (combined with the infrastructure pieces mentioned above) can provide true end-to-end visibility into digital employee experience, which is essential for effective digital experience management.
+This is exactly why it is so important to have a digital experience monitoring solution that has deep insights into the operating system of the server, virtual server, desktop, VDI image, PC, laptop, and other endpoints to help discern what is going on, which applications are running, crashing, misbehaving, consuming resources, etc. Only a comprehensive, holistic monitoring technology (combined with the infrastructure pieces mentioned above) can provide true end-to-end visibility into digital employee experience, which is essential for effective digital experience management.
 Because it's one thing to notice that there is a problem or "slowness" on the network and it is something else entirely to be able to pinpoint the possible root causes, establish patterns, and then proactively alarm, alert, and remediate those issues.

 Need more visibility into your environment?